dubesar/advancedNetworkBlocker/README.md

 # advancedNetworkBlocker

-Script for blocking websites on macOS (Advanced)
+Script for blocking websites on macOS and Linux with advanced features.

+## Overview

 Below is an overview of what the script does: